pip Platform Docs

 The buy and burn mechanism is the core economic engine of $PIPAI.
 Here's how it works:

-The platform earns 20% of trading fees from every token launched through pip.
+The platform earns 5% of beneficiary fees from every token launched through pip.
 These accumulate in the platform's admin wallet across all deployed tokens.

 Collected platform fees are used to buy $PIPAI on the open market via its Uniswap pool.
 This creates consistent buy pressure.